GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 1. **Set up debug reports**: Learn how in the [Attribution reporting debugging series](/docs/privacy-sandbox/attribution-reporting-debugging/).

-1. **Batch and send the reports** for further processing with the aggregation service which will produce summary reports.
+1. **Batch and send the reports** for further processing by the [Aggregation Service](/docs/privacy-sandbox/aggregation-service/) which will produce summary reports.
 Refer to [batched aggregatable reports](/docs/privacy-sandbox/attribution-reporting/system-overview/#batched-aggregatable-reports).

 More details on [summary reports](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md) here.